Lesterpaintstheworld/terminal-velocity/document_findings.md

 6. **Governance and Regulation** - Medium urgency; important for ethical AI deployment and societal impacts.
 7. **Technological Landscape** - Medium relevance; necessary for understanding current AI technologies and their implications.
 8. **Cultural Implications** - Medium relevance; valuable for narrative depth and exploring cultural shifts due to AI advancements.
+9. **Character Development Insights** - High urgency; essential for enhancing character arcs and emotional stakes in the narrative.
+10. **Integration of Ethical Frameworks** - Medium urgency; important for ensuring that character motivations align with the ethical implications of AI integration.

 3. **Societal Impacts:**
    - AI rights movements.